ahmed-alzahrani/GFG-Client/README.md

 - added NetworkingService call to get an individual player in greater Detail when a user taps that player in the tableview

 - changed PlayerDetailsViewController to have a DetailedPlayer? instead of Player? at file scope, the necessary change was made to the segue preparations in PlayersViewController

+- Added search bar functionality, now players can be searched by name, team, league, position, age, id, or number to find them quicker in the tableView